parthivrmenon/aws_saa/05_efs.md

 * You can move data across storage tiers using lifecycle policies.
 * You can use EFS One Zone-IA for up to 90% savings

-## EFS Lifecycle transitions
+## EXAM - EFS Lifecycle transitions
+Automatically move files across EFS Storage classes based on access patterns.
+Rules:
-EFS lifecycle transitions automatically move files from Standard → IA after 14–90 days of no access (configurable), then to Archive after an additional fixed 90 days, and any access moves them back to Standard.
+- Standard → IA after 14–90 days of no access (configurable),
+- IA -> Archive after an additional fixed 90 days.
+- Any access within IA and Archive  moves them back to Standard.

 ## EFS Access Points
 are `application-specific` entry points into EFS.